 What should I serve as a side to my spaghetti and dairy free meatballs?
 Try my quick and easy bruschetta for an appetizer and crispy baked zucchini and squash on the side.

 Can I use an egg replacer?
-You can, but you really don't have to (: I always recommend Bob's Red Mill egg replacer.
+You can, but you really don't have to (: I always recommend Bob's Red Mill egg replacer or a flax egg.

-Is there a dairy free substitute for parmesan cheese?Β I really enjoy sprinkling Bragg Premium Nutritional Yeast Seasoning on dishes to give it a nutty cheesy flavor.Β Go Veggie Vegan Grated Parmesan Style Topping is good too.
+Is there a dairy free substitute for parmesan cheese?
+I really enjoy sprinkling Bragg Premium Nutritional Yeast Seasoning on dishes to give it a nutty cheesy flavor.
+Or try my homemade dairy-free parmesan!

 Want more recommendations?
 Join my Dairy-Free & Egg-Free Recipes Facebook Group!